ShubHH03/url-shortner/README.md

 ## 🚀 Features

 - **URL Shortening**: Convert long URLs into short, manageable links
-- **Click Tracking**: Monitor how many times your shortened URLs are accessed
 - **URL Management**: Update, delete, and view statistics for your shortened URLs
-- **URL Validation**: Ensures only valid HTTP/HTTPS URLs are accepted
 - **Copy to Clipboard**: Easy one-click copying of shortened URLs
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Modern UI**: Clean, gradient-based interface built with Tailwind CSS